ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (ii) Delete

-On receiving a request to delete a Document Category with the input parameters (code), the system updates the is_deleted flag to true in the Document Category DB against the code received as per the below listed steps
+On receiving a request to delete a Document Category with the input parameters (code), the system updates the is_deleted flag to true in the Document Category Database against the code received as per the below listed steps
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
 2. Delete all records for the code received